 Vaxxed is a B horror film which may entertain with some shocking effects and emotional appeals, but its storyline fails miserably in view of the facts, even for a work of fiction.

 The film is strongly opposed by scientists, the scientifically educated public and autism rights activists, and many of these think that the film, due to its misleading nature and possibly disastrous effect on public health, should be banned.

 Also, while claiming to expose what they call a ‘catastrophe’, the filmmakers insist that people pay to see the film instead of making it available to everybody.
-As an interviewer phrased it, ‘they're spreading the fear, but they're charging for it.’
+As an interviewer phrased it, ‘they are spreading the fear, but they are charging people for it.’